 The ability to explore new cultures and serve people around the world shouldn’t be limited to one or two specific degree programs—and at Michigan Tech, it isn’t.
-We offer eight Peace Corps Master’s International programs, many of which are completely unique to our University.
+We offer ten Peace Corps Master’s International programs, many of which are completely unique to our University.
 Get involved, explore the world, and use your skills to serve in areas like ecology, geology and natural hazards, communications, engineering, and more.

 Combine your interest in natural and economic resource management with your passion for helping others and working in underserved parts of the world.